 Most personal injury attorneys work on a contingency fee basis, meaning that you are not responsible for service or legal fees unless you win your case.
 If you win your case via settlement or verdict, then the attorney’s fees and other legal fees will be deducted from your total award amount.

 How long is the personal injury lawsuit process?

 The length of time it takes to resolve a personal injury lawsuit depends on several factors.
 The lawsuit process includes several steps, such as:

 - Interrogatories – Documents submitted by one party to the other asking questions and clarifying details of the case.

 - Discovery – The process of gathering evidence and information.
 The discovery phase is often the longest phase in a lawsuit.
 During this phase, both sides (plaintiff and defendant) will conduct witness and expert interviews, gather documents and records, exchange information, and file various court documents as needed.

-- Settlement discussion – A great many personal injury lawsuits enter settlement discussions, and many are resolved without going to trial.
+- Settlement Discussion – A great many personal injury lawsuits enter settlement discussions.
+Many reach resolution without going to trial.
 During this phase, both parties will attempt to reach an agreement that is favorable for both parties, and will result in the plaintiff dropping the lawsuit in exchange for compensation.
-If the case is settled, then the agreement will go to a judge for review, legal enforceability, and signing.
+If the case settles, then the agreement will go to a judge for review and signing.

 - Trial – If the lawsuit goes to trial, this process can also be lengthy.
 At trial, your case will be heard by a judge and/or jury, who will determine the outcome of the case based on the facts, evidence, and testimony presented.
 Once the judge or jury declares the outcome, the trial may then continue if appeals are filed, or if a retrial is ordered.
 Once again, the length of the trial process will largely depend on the individual case.